-This is the webpage for the 2022 IFT6757 Autonomous Vehicles class at l’Université de Montréal which is informally known as “Duckietown”.
+This is the webpage for the 2024 IFT6757 Autonomous Vehicles class at l’Université de Montréal which is informally known as “Duckietown”.

 For students interested in taking the class

 I wish I could take everyone, but due to space and other considerations there limited spots available for the class this year.
-If you would like to be one of them, please fill out the application form by the end of day Friday Sept.
-9, 2021.
+If you would like to be one of them, please fill out the application form by the end of day Thursday Sept.
+5, 2021.
 Please include anything that might help you stand out.
 This class is a collaborative learning experience and we are looking for a good mix of student backgrounds.

-I invite everyone to come to the first class which will be held in Z-260 Pavilon Claire-McNicoll on Wed Sept.
-7 @ 11:30
+I invite everyone to come to the first class which will be held in Z-300 Pavilon Claire-McNicoll on Wed Sept.
+4 @ 11:30am

-Decisions about admissions will be made following the first class and the successful applicatants will hopefully be notified by Sunday Sept.
-11 by email.
+Decisions about admissions will be made following the first class and the successful applicatants will hopefully be notified by Friday Sept.
+6 by email.

 Once you have been admitted you should contact Céline Bégin, she will have the list of admitted students.
 If you are worried that you may not be admitted please register for a backup course.

-There are no “prerequisites” for the course but a strong programming background, knowledge of the Linux command line, as well as any knowledge of basic probabilities, computer vision, or control will all help.
+There are no “prerequisites” for the course but a strong programming background, knowledge of the Linux command line, as well as any knowledge of basic probabilities, linear algebra, computer vision, or control will all help.

 If you are not sure whether or not you would like to take the class I would encourage you to: